kipe/resin-influx/blog_post.md

 500 milliseconds even on a first generation Raspberry Pi.
 This is on par with my current logging solutions, but a lot easier to manage and to create different averages for different uses.

+My main reason for saving the data to the device instead of the cloud is that I all the functionality of my applications even when offline.
+Typically the devices I develop and use are used in remote locations, where 3G / 4G coverage may be unreliable.
+To be sure of the correct functionality, I want the data logged constantly.
+This would require some sort of logging on the device anyways, so why not store all the data on the device...